rossetti/KSLBook/docs/02-Chapter2.md

   5       23.858350
 ```

 Alternatively, the user can use the `sample()` method to generate an array of values that can be later processed.
+The `SampleIfc` interface has the following useful functions:

+- `sample()` returns a new value
+- `sample(sampleSize: Int)` returns an array of values
+- `sampleInto(values: DoubleArray)` fills an array with values
+- `sampleAsRows(sampleSize: Int, nRows: Int = 1)` makes a 2-D array with samples in the rows
+- `sampleAsColumns(sampleSize: Int, nRows: Int = 1)` makes a 2-D array with samples in the columns
+- `sampleInto(matrix: Array<DoubleArray>)` fills a 2-D array with samples

-The following code illustrates how to do that with a triangular distribution.
+The following code illustrates how to use the `sample()` function with a triangular distribution.

 ::: {.example #ch2ex10 name="Using the sample() function"}
 The following example code illustrates how to create a triangular random variable and how to generate values using the `sample()` function.